Thfona/us2k/README.md

 # Ultimate Soundboard 2000

-Ultimate Soundboard 2000 mobile app with Flutter.
+Ultimate Soundboard 2000 mobile app with Flutter made for fun.
+It plays sounds from the "Vai Dar Namoro" segment from the "Hora do Faro" brazilian TV show.

 ## Scripts